evanfuture/codfish/README.md

 - Add in arrows for the expandable sections, and make them fold down the code
 - Eventually, allow for adding other common sublime themes.
 - Test, test, test.
 Make sure styles aren't overridden by user themes.

+## Changelog
+Well, sort of, here's a place for me to add notes on changes made.
+### 27.10.15
+Tried adding CMB2, but found that nested repeaters do not function well, which would stop easy development of the portfolio items.
+So, we'll stick with ACF, and use the JSON to make it easier to edit.
+### 26.10.15
+Getting started on active devlopment.
+The wordpress page template works, but the whole thing needs to be recreated as a plugin.
+The plan is for a custom post type, with its custom fields, and a shortcode to embed it wherever.
+Maybe also a page template, if plugins in wordpress can add those.